x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/manage-transport-agents.md

 ## How do you know this worked?

-To verify that you have successfully configured the priority of a transport agent, run the command `Get-TransportAgent | Format-List Name,Priority` and verify the priority value of the transport agent.
+To verify that you have successfully configured the priority of a transport agent, run the command `Get-TransportAgent | Format-List Name,Priority` and confirm the priority value of the transport agent.

 ## Use the Exchange Management Shell to uninstall a transport agent